mvysny/photocloud-frame-slideshow/docs/faq.md

 Typically you open the list of installed apps, find PhotoCloud and you can find the permissions there.
 However, this may differ on certain phones; please follow your phone's permission manager tutorial to review the permissions.

+## Launching PhotoCloud from Tasker

+You can use the Tasker app to run PhotoCloud in any way you need.
+Simply configure Tasker to send the `sk.baka.photoframe.START_SLIDESHOW` intent action.
+Please see [Issue #46](https://github.com/mvysny/photocloud-frame-slideshow/issues/46) for detailed steps.

 ## Memory & Crashes

 Most often PhotoCloud crashes because Android doesn't give PhotoCloud enough memory to hold the images in.
 You can verify this, by going into `Settings` / `About`